Child Sexual Exploitation (CSE)

 - Have they started skipping out on school or regularly going missing from home?

 - Have they suffered from a sexually-transmitted infection?

 - Are they self-harming?

-Many young people who are being abused believe they are in a consensual relationship and may not recognise the coercive nature of the relationship or see themselves as a victim.
+Many young people who are being abused believe they are in a relationship and may not recognise the grooming behaviour or see themselves as a victim.

-What should I do if I think someone I know is being exploited?
+What should I do if I think someone is being exploited?

 Any reports of Child Sexual Exploitation will be passed to their safeguarding investigations unit and dealt with by specially trained staff and officers.